 One of the objectives of Think Defence is to get people talking and in that I have to thank every single commenter, seriously fellas, we are getting very close to 15,000 comments which for a blog that has only been running a couple of years is great.
 Apart from the service-centric forums like ARRSE, PPRUNE, WARSHIPS1 etc I don’t think there is anything to match the numbers out there in the UK interwebnet.

-However, the second objective of Think Defence is to try and counter the service centric bias that understandably and inevitably creeps in to any discussion; we are all products of our background after all.
+However, the second objective of Think Defence is to try and counter the service-centric bias that understandably and inevitably creeps into any discussion; we are all products of our background after all.
 The difference between bias and honestly held opinion is often difficult to see, one man’s irreplaceable capability is another man’s white elephant and I make no secret of the fact that I think project CVF is not right for the UK.
-This does not however, mean I think carrier aviation is not a great capability to have, it is entirely complimentary to land based air power and in an ideal world we would have both, overlapping land and sea based air power.
+This does not, however, mean I think carrier aviation is not a great capability to have, it is entirely complementary to land-based air power and in an ideal world, we would have both, overlapping land and sea-based air power.

 It is absolutely the sensible thing to do.

 If we had an unlimited pot of cash then CVF with 36 F35C’s and 4 E2’s makes perfect sense but the problem with this nirvana is that we don’t have an unlimited pot of cash and no matter how much whaling and gnashing of our teeth we do, that fact isn’t going to change any time soon.

 The argument, therefore, is not about CVF/F35, it is about CVF/F35 in the context of a decreasing defence vote, increasing defence costs and the strategic reality of SDR and SDSR, both of which always seem to be conveniently forgotten when bitching about carriers.